NathanFant/trades.io/README.md

     -In app messaging feature
     -A system for ratings and reviews.
     -Completion confirmation for a job.
 This will allow a profile to show a workers job history, and build their credibility.
+    -Worker accreditation by Admins
+    -Add picture of completed jobs

 Trello Board link:
     https://trello.com/b/fT9jyrAz/blue-collar-fiverr